Weight hierarchies of a family of linear codes associated with degenerate quadratic forms: Introduction

 \section{Introduction}

+Weight hierarchies of linear codes have been an interesting topic for their important value in theory and applications to cryptography.
 In 1991, Wei in the paper \cite{20WJ91} presented his wonderful results about weight hierarchies.
-The authors in \cite{19TV95} presented a detailed survey on the results up to 1995 about weight hierarchies.
-From then on, many authors devoted themselves to weight hierarchies of particular classes of codes \cite{1BL14,2BM00,3CC97,7DF14,11HP98,13JF17,14JL97,21XL16,22YL15}.
-Weight hierarchies of linear codes have been an interesting topic for their important value in theory and application.
-However, it is hard to settle the weight hierarchy of a linear code.
+It has been shown that the weight hierarchy of a linear code completely characterizes the performance of the code on the type II wire-tap channel.
+Readers can refer to \cite{19TV95} for a detailed survey on the results up to 1995 about weight hierarchies.
+The interest towards the knowledge of the weight hierarchy of a linear code has been continually increasing.
+Many authors devoted themselves to weight hierarchies of particular classes of codes \cite{1BL14,2BM00,3CC97,7DF14,11HP98,13JF17,14JL97,21XL16,22YL15}.
+In general, it is hard to settle the weight hierarchy of a linear code.